Panzah-Nexus/voice-pipeline/docs/usage.md

 ### Q&A Session
 ```
 You: "What's the weather like in San Francisco today?"
-AI: "I don't have access to real-time weather data, but I'd recommend checking a weather service like Weather.com or your phone's weather app for current conditions in San Francisco."
+AI: "I don't have access to real-time weather data since I'm running in an air-gapped environment, but I'd recommend checking a weather service for current conditions in San Francisco."

 You: "Can you explain how photosynthesis works?"
 AI: "Certainly!
 Photosynthesis is the process by which plants convert sunlight, carbon dioxide, and water into glucose and oxygen..."